paulsc/onepass/README.md

 # onepass
+1Password client for linux

+## why ?
-1Password for linux with support for the new opvault database format and browser extension support.
+This adds support for the new [OPVault](https://support.1password.com/opvault-design/) data format and has basic support for the 1Password browser extension.

+## install
+Build the gtkmenu using `./build-gtkmenu.sh` and run using `node 1pass`